-DMcD: The iconic figure of Jefferson dies hard.
-Not only that, and I must say myself is not a person who was not worshipping at the shrine of Jefferson, I too kind of bristle at the thought that Jefferson is being represented as having raped Sally Hemings and it all got me thinking about the extreme interpretations that all of us have been, in a way, in the grip of for quite a while.
+DM: The iconic figure of Jefferson dies hard.
+Not only that, and I must say myself as not a person who is not worshipping at the shrine of Jefferson, I too kind of bristle at the thought that Jefferson is being represented as having raped Sally Hemings and it all got me thinking about the extreme interpretations that all of us have been, in a way, in the grip of for quite a while.
 That there is [5:00] not much room for nuance.
 Either he raped her or he didn’t.

 RF: And Jefferson went back and forth because he does say at some points that maybe they are inferior.
 But other points he doesn’t seem to say so.
 He was conflicted about whether there was a real biological difference that would essentially say that one race was completely superior over the other.
 At other points he does seem to say so and that’s very clear.

-RF: Well, yes, and no. Because there is the issue of race, which is always in the background because when he’s talking about Haiti under Toussaint which was kind of an autonomous state not yet independent, this is also the potential to give independence to Haiti so Haiti could be a colony for black people.
+RF: Well, yes, and no. Because there is the issue of race, which is always in the background because when he’s talking about Haiti under Toussaint [L’Ouverture] which was kind of an autonomous state not yet independent, this is also the potential to give independence to Haiti, so Haiti could be a colony for black people.
 Send them there.
 But he says at the same time it has to be contained.
 And he says, when he uses the word, the pest has to be contained on the island.
-So that’s kind of a colony for black people, to export black people from the United States.
-So he has at one moment the idea the independence might not be such a bad thing provided on the other hand that Haitians would not have a navy and would not have any weapons.
-So he wanted a completely pacified island for its colonial purposes.
+So, that’s kind of a colony for black people, to export black people from the United States.
+So, he has at one moment the idea the independence might not be such a bad thing provided on the other hand that Haitians would not have a navy and would not have any weapons.
+So, he wanted a completely pacified island for his colonial purposes.

-DM: I’m really interested in the last few minutes you’ve made reference to Jefferson’s description of Haiti as a republic of cannibals and then Haitian people are pests.
+DM: I’m really interested in the last few minutes you’ve made reference to Jefferson’s [10:00] description of Haiti as “a republic of cannibals” and then Haitian people are pests.
 This language of, you’re right, it’s not, it does not place Haitian citizens in the realm of humanity, right?

-RF: But on the other hand, he looked at Toussaint as somewhat, what weird guy, you know?
-He’s defying some of the things I’m thinking about black people but he’s still
+RF: But on the other hand, he looked at Toussaint as somewhat, “what a weird guy,” you know?
+He’s defying some of the things I’m thinking about black people but he’s still…

 DM: He’s still a pest.

-JP: So you’re saying the two almost competing
+JP: So, you’re saying the two were almost competing…

 DM: One is much more rhetorical, and one is rhetorical with a lot of back, of force of ammunition.